The Amish understand a life-changing truth about technology the rest of us don’t

 Any idea that technology is an unmitigated good begins to be questioned.

 I think today Americans have a much more nuanced view of things.
-I think the number of people who think technology is unmitigated good is continuing to shrink.
+I think the number of people who think technology is an unmitigated good is continuing to shrink.
 At the same time, I think most of us haven’t abandoned the idea that we have a lot of problems out there and technology is certainly going to have to play a role in solving them.

-I have a very different reaction to, say, break-pads or air conditioning than technologies such as social media.
+I have a very different reaction to, say, brake pads or air conditioning than technologies such as social media.
 How do you categorize technologies?

 Technologies are always part of bigger systems.
 If you abstract out a small artifact, then you’re really not understanding the role of that technology.
 I think you’re right, most people don’t think about brake pads, but that’s also sort of like saying people don’t think about the on-off button of their television set.
 If you were to think about the role of car transportation in our lives, that’s enormous.
 It plays a hugely significant pivotal role akin, I would say, to television or social media.